The Great Gorge Route

 1936 - Trolley cars are burned and steel parts salvaged.
 Rails are removed from gorge.

 Location.
-43° 5.625′ N, 79° 3.718′ W. Marker is in Niagara Falls, New York, in Niagara County.
-Marker can be reached from Robert Moses Parkway.
+Marker is missing.
+It was located near 43° 5.625′ N, 79° 3.718′ W. Marker was in Niagara Falls, New York, in Niagara County.
+Marker could be reached from Discovery Way 0.2 miles north of Main Street (New York State Route 104).
 Marker is on the grounds of the Niagara Gorge Discovery Center, part of Niagara Falls State Park.
-Marker is at the foot of the pedestrian bridge.
-Touch for map.
-Marker is in this post office area: Niagara Falls NY 14301, United States of America.
+Marker was at the foot of a pedestrian Touch for map.
+Marker was in this post office area: Niagara Falls NY 14301, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Niagara Gorge Industrial Heritage (approx. 0.2 miles away); Niagara Gorge Important Bird Area (approx. 0.2 miles away); Niagara Falls Medal of Honor Memorial (approx. ¼ mile away); In Honor of the Soldiers, Sailors & Marines The Most Combat Decorated World War II Soldier (approx. ¼ mile away); Park Place Historic District (approx. ¼ mile away); The Boundary Waters Treaty (approx. 0.3 miles away in Canada); Bridges of Niagara (approx. 0.6 kilometers away).
+At least 8 other markers are within walking distance of this location.
+The Niagara Falls Power Company (about 400 feet away, measured in a direct line); The Birth of Hydro Electric Power (about 400 feet away); Welcome to Schoellkopf Power Station No.3 (about 500 feet away); Niagara Gorge Industrial Heritage (approx. 0.2 miles away); Niagara Gorge Important Bird Area (approx. 0.2 miles away); Niagara Falls Medal of Honor Memorial (approx. ¼ mile away); In Honor of the Soldiers, Sailors & Marines (approx. ¼ mile away); The Most Combat Decorated World War II Soldier (approx. ¼ mile away).
 Touch for a list and map of all markers in Niagara Falls.